openmobilityfoundation/mobility-data-specification/modes/car-share.md

 The `trip_attributes` object **may** have the following key value pairs:

 - `reservation_type` (enumerated, required): how was the vehicle reserved, one of `phone_dispatch`, `phone`, `text`, `app`
-- `app_name` (text, optional): name of the app used to reserve the vehicle which could be provider's app or 3rd party app
+- `app_name` (text, [Optional](./general-information.md#optional-fields]): name of the app used to reserve the vehicle which could be provider's app or 3rd party app
-- `permit_license_number` (string, optional) - The permit license number of the organization that dispatched the vehicle
+- `permit_license_number` (string, [Optional](./general-information.md#optional-fields]) - The permit license number of the organization that dispatched the vehicle
-- `driver_id` (string, optional): Universal identifier of a specific driver, static across operators, like a driver's license number, for company employees in `reservation` or `empty` trip types, not `private` trips.
+- `driver_id` (string, [Optional](./general-information.md#optional-fields]): Universal identifier of a specific driver, static across operators, like a driver's license number, for company employees in `reservation` or `empty` trip types, not `private` trips.
 Could also be used as a lookup in an agency's internal driver system.

 [Top][toc]